 Dr. Mooney is a three-time recipient of the “Favorite Professor” award of the Alfred H. Nolle Chapter of the Alpha Chi National College Honor Society (2012, 2014, and 2015).
 In Fall 2015 Dr. Mooney launched his 100-percent-online version of MU 5334 Introduction to Graduate Studies in Music and has since added MU 5330A Music History to the School of Music’s 100-percent online course offerings.
 Prior to his arrival at Texas State University (2007), Dr. Mooney taught a wide range of courses at College of St. Mary, Omaha, Nebraska, Southwest Texas State University, and at The University of Texas at Austin, where he was Associate Chair of the Center for American Music as well as founder and director of the Texas Music Oral History Project.

 Dr. Mooney is Secretary-Treasurer of the American Musicological Society—Southwest Chapter, and from 2008-2011 he served as Director of Graduate Studies in Music at Texas State University.
 As a classical and jazz guitarist, Dr. Mooney has performed in concert with Dizzy Gillespie and David Amram, and has recorded several jazz tracks on Novak and Haar—Old Friends (Ware House Productions, Inc.: Omaha, Nebraska, 2005).
-He performs regularly with his church group, “The Original Sinners.”
+He performs regularly with singer-songwriter Mark Willenborg as well as with his church group, “The Original Sinners.”